Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Italian is a tough language to learn, and I just appreciate the use of English to prevent you from becoming annoyed or frustrated.
 Plus, the moderator of these lessons also shares some helpful tips, grammar explanations, and other cultural tidbits along the way.

-Tons of Flexibility In Where & How To Learn
+Flexibility In Where & How To Learn

 Next, as the core Pimsleur lessons are audio-based, I like that you can complete these lessons while you’re washing the dishes, doing some mindless task at work, running on the treadmill, or whatever.
 It’s just nice you don’t have to be glued to your computer screen or phone at all times like you do with other apps out there.